 The Centre for Research on Civil Society and Voluntary Sector is a collaboration project between the Institute for Social Research and NORCE Norwegian Research Centre.
 Since its establishment in 2008, the centre’s objective has been to conduct independent and socially relevant research on voluntary engagement and voluntary organisations in Norway.
 The project is funded by the Ministry of Culture, the Ministry of Justice and Public Security, the Ministry of Health and Care Services, the Ministry of Children and Families, and the Ministry of Labour and Social Affairs.
 The project includes research on youth participation in organized youth work activities in multicultural urban areas.

 The design and implementation of youth work initiatives takes place at municipal level.
-The Directorate for Children, Youth and Family Affairs facilitates cooperation and the sharing of best practice at the national level through its biennal youth conference.
+The Directorate for Children, Youth and Family Affairs facilitates cooperation and the sharing of best practice at the national level through its biannual youth conference.

 From 2020 and with the implementation of a new Local Government Act it will be mandatory with formal consultative bodies for youth at municipal and county level.
-There is a strong tradition of involving young people and their representatives in the design of youth work programmes and initiatives these new provisions are meant to strengthen young people’s influence in setting local priorities, including in the area of youth work.
+There is a strong tradition of involving young people and their representatives in the design of youth work programs and initiatives these new provisions are meant to strengthen young people’s influence in setting local priorities, including in the area of youth work.

 On behalf of the Ministry of Children and Families the Norwegian Directorate for Children, Youth and Family Affairs hosts Ung.no, a public information website aimed at youth aged 13 and 20.
 The website contains information on matters that concern youth, including their rights, opportunities and obligations.
 Articles on the site are regularly updated, quality assured, and user adapted.
 Youth can post questions on the site which will be answered by professionals within the specific field.
 The site has around 1.4 million visitors per month.
 In addition, the content is regularly posted on the UNG Instagram account.